 In this unit, students explore the power of books and reading.
 In the first part of the unit, students experience the joy that books and reading bring to people's lives, and learn about some of the different ways people access books, especially in places where books are hard to get.
 In the second part of the unit, students learn about a range of barriers people have faced when trying to learn how to read, both in the United States and around the world, and build an understanding of the steps people have taken individually and as part of a community to overcome the barriers.
 Students will discover that not all people have had equal access to education and that in many places, past and present, receiving a high-quality education has not been an easy feat.
 It is our hope that this unit will help open students' eyes to injustices connected with educational access and will inspire students to take action to help members of their community get access to books or education.

-In this Thing, you’ll work with a team to identify a problem, come up with ideas to solve it, make a prototype of your best idea, test it out and ultimately share it.
-Your goal is to make a positive impact on the problem you choose.
+Students will work in a team to identify a problem, come up with ideas to solve it, make a prototype of your best idea, test it out and ultimately share it.
+(Design Thinking Process)

 Exploring your personality, skills, and interests, then explore careers that fit your profile, create employability documents, create an online portfolio, and create a video resume to spotlight you